SandwichGouda/Data/README.md

 ### The kernel

-The kernel is a first interface between hardware and software.
+- The kernel is a first interface between hardware and software.
 It is the "core" of the OS.
 The kernel manages processes, I/O, along with many other things.
 It has complete control on the system.

-Fundamentally, a kernel is just a piece of software.
+- Fundamentally, a kernel is just a piece of software.
 Heuristically, we call it "kernel" because it is at the core of the Operating System in the sense that it has control on all the system and manages many things.
 Applications and the (rest of the) OS make syscalls (calls to the kernel) to "ask for permission" to do stuff on the hardware (writing stuff in the RAM, for instance).
-A syscall happens when any piece of software needs access to anything related to hardware.
+- A syscall happens when any piece of software needs access to anything related to hardware.
 The kernel may refuse it.
 By default, the OS is in "user mode".
 If the syscall is accepted, the OS passes in "Kernel mode" the time necessary to do the stuff (and then switches back to user mode).
 When in user mode, the OS and applications don't have permissions to do everything.

+### I/O and drivers

+- Drivers are necessary to handle some input.
+- A driver teaches the operating system to handle some specific i/o with peripheral devices.
+- Many drivers are already installed by default.
+  * The most common ones are HID (Human Interface Devices) drivers and Mass Storage drivers.
+  * These are "subnorms" of the USB norm.
+  * The HID drivers are used for handling devices such as keyboard, mouses...
+  * The mass storage devices are used for handling mass storage devices such as USB sticks, (internal or external) hard drives...
+  * The reason why connecting a keyboard, a mouse or a storage device on a computer always works on first try is that these drivers are **installed by default** on most (every) Operating Systems (for ovious reasons : everyone needs at least a keyboard, and it is quite obvious that almost everyone will want to plug a mouse or a hard drive to their PC)
+  * But, sometimes some peripherals require to manually install drivers.
+For instance, for serial communication, you will likely need a Serial-USB driver to teach to your OS how to handle serial communication on USB ports.
+  * Drivers can be seen as extensions to your OS.
+  * For futher investigation, read the wikipedia page for USB.
+  * But also, recall and don't forget  that the USB norm is over 500 pages long.

+### Sockets

+- Sockets are an abstraction.
+They are used to receive data over a network.
+- What we refer to as sockets are the piece of code (of program) that acts as **communication endpoints** :
+- Sockets are what sends and recieves data.
+- They are identified by an IP address and a port number : for instance, 192.168.1.1:8080.
+- The operating system binds applications to sockets, hence, in this way, binds applications to ports.
+- This way, the Operating System knows which application it must redirect packets to.
+- Indeed : when the OS recieves (via its NIC) a packet on a given port, how does it know which application should be the actual recipient of this packet ?
+- At a low level, at their core, sockets are application programming interfaces (API) provided by the operating system (On Unix/Linux : Berkeley Sockets, on Windows : Winsock).
+- So, when two application want to communicate, here's what happens :
+  * On the server side, a socket is created and bound to an IP address and port.
+  * (Note that it is more correct to say that the OS binds sockets to an IP and a port - rather than saying that an application is.
+But whatever.)
+  * The server listens for incoming connections.
+  * A client creates a socket and attempts to connect to the server.
+  * Once a connection is established, the two sockets (client and server) can exchange data.
+  * Note : the server will listen on a given fixed port - typically such as 80 or 443.
+  * The client, however (the client's OS), will also bind a socket to an IP and a port - but note that this time, the port is random.
+  * As a matter of fact, **source ports are random**.
+When an application wants to send data - typically, a request to a server, the OS binds a socket to a port.
+  * This port is random.
+Because, why not.
+  * When the server responds, the source and destination ports are swapped (normal !).
+- Sockets must not be confused with Websocket.
+  * Websocket(s) is a communication protocol.
+  * It basically serves the same function as HTTP.
+  * It works over TCP.
+  * The difference with HTTP is that it provides a simultaneous two-way (duplex) communication channel over a single TCP connection.
+  * Unlike traditional HTTP, which is stateless and requires repeated requests (polling), WebSockets maintain an open connection.
+  * Polling is a technique that **repeatedly requests data** from a server at **regular intervals until** a desired response is received or a timeout period elapses.
+  * RFC 6455 states that WebSocket "is designed to work over HTTP ports 443 and 80 as well as to support HTTP proxies and intermediaries".
+  * Obviously, to communicate, Websocket uses sockets !

 ## Web